 IX Economic Activity Reports

-activities and economic situation of the company at least once every three months, and shall
+economic situation of the company at least once every three months and shall forthwith provide notice

-activity report and profit distribution proposal together with the auditor’s report to the
+report and profit distribution proposal together with the auditor’s report to the supervisory board for

 X Auditor and Special Audit